Logo

 Whether you're looking to optimize your Salesforce solution or need custom development, our team is here to help you unlock the full potential of Salesforce.

 Salesforce is one of the most powerful CRM platforms used by companies worldwide.
-But what makes it truly powerful is its flexibility.
-Whether you’re a startup or a large enterprise, Salesforce allows you to adapt the system to your business needs.
+Its true strength lies in its flexibility.
+Whether you are a startup or a large enterprise, Salesforce enables you to adapt the system to your business needs.

 To make these changes, there are two main approaches:

 Both options help you improve how Salesforce works for your business, but they are different.
-This guide’ll explain the difference between Salesforce customization and configuration, when to use each, and their impact on your business.
+This guide explains the difference between Salesforce customization and configuration, when to use each, and their impact on your business.

 What is Salesforce Configuration?

-Salesforce Configuration means making changes to Salesforce without using any code.
-You can make these adjustments through the Salesforce Setup Menu, and Salesforce Admins or power users typically those with the View Setup and Configuration permission in Salesforce often handle them.
+Salesforce configuration refers to making changes to Salesforce without using any code.
+These adjustments are made through the Salesforce Setup Menu and are typically handled by Salesforce Admins or power users who have the View Setup and Configuration permission in Salesforce.

-Configuration is great because it’s fast, flexible, and doesn’t require a developer.
-Many small- to mid-sized businesses can get everything they need from Salesforce by using configuration alone.
+Configuration is excellent because it is fast, flexible, and does not require a developer.
+Many small to mid-sized businesses can get everything they need from Salesforce using configuration alone.

 Common Examples of Configuration in Salesforce: